-The latest 2020 estimates for Bedford Borough population was 174,700.
-Bedford North was the most populated locality, with around 75,600 residents, and Bedford South was the least populated, at 57,200 residents.
-See Table 4.
-Map A shows community pharmacies are located where population density is high.
+The latest 2020 estimate for Bedford Borough population was 174,700.
+Bedford North was the most populated locality, with around 75,600 residents, and Bedford South was the least populated, at 57,200 residents, see Table 3.
+Map A shows that community pharmacies are located where population density is high.